rashid2003/theskn/_posts/2016-04-22-points-and-lines.md

 <pre class="brush: cpp">
 // Some various data types which can be used to store points /****************************************************************************/
-// 1. an array of floats.
-The advantage lies in speed, ease,
+// I. an array of floats.
-//    and low memory cost

 float 3dPoint[3];
 /****************************************************************************/
-// 2. a structure holding 3 floats.
-The advantage lies in the
+// II. a structure holding 3 floats.
-//    ability to overload operators and define functions

 struct 3dPoint
 {